Blessing of Dependence: Identifiability and Geometry of Discrete Models with Multiple Binary Latent Variables: Main theoretical results

-In Figure \ref{fig-prop1}, we provide a numerical example to illustrate and corroborate Proposition \ref{prop-nece}.
-Consider $p=5$ binary response variables, $K=3$ binary latent variables, and a $5\times 3$ graphical matrix $\G= (1 0 0;~ 0 1 0;~ 0 0 1;~ 0 1 0;~ 0 0 1)$.
-This $\G$ indicates that the first latent variable $\alpha_1$ only has one observed child $y_1$, violating the necessary condition for generic identifiability in Proposition \ref{prop-nece}.
-In the left panel of Figure \ref{fig-prop1}, the horizontal axis records nine continuous parameters in the model, including one conditional probability $\theta^{(1)}_{1\mid 1}$ and $2^K=8$ proportion parameters for the binary latent pattern; the black solid line represents one set of true parameters, while the 150 colored lines represent those alternative parameters in a neighborhood of the truth constructed based on the proof of Proposition \ref{prop-nece}.
-To see the non-identifiablility, we calculate the probability mass function of the $5$-dimensional binary response vector $\bo y$, which has $2^p = 32$ entries, and plot it under the true and alternative parameters in the right panel of Figure \ref{fig-prop1}.
-In particular, the horizontal axis in the plot presents the indices of the response patterns $\bo c\in\{0,1\}^5$, and the vertical axis presents the values of $\mathbb P(\bo y = \bo c\mid \G,\btheta,\nnu)$, where the ``$+$'' symbols correspond to response probabilities given by the true parameters and the ``${\bigcirc}$'' represents those given by the 150 sets of alternative parameters.
-The marginal response probabilities of the observables given by all the alternative parameters perfectly equal those under the truth.
+In Figure \ref{fig-prop1}, we provide a numerical example to illustrate Proposition \ref{prop-nece}.
+Consider $p=5$ binary responses and $K=3$ latent variables with a graphical matrix $\G= (1 0 0;~ 0 1 0;~ 0 0 1;~ 0 1 0;~ 0 0 1)$.
+This $\G$ indicates that latent variable $\alpha_1$ has only one observed child $y_1$, violating the necessary identifiability condition in Proposition \ref{prop-nece}.
+In the left panel of Figure \ref{fig-prop1}, the $x$-axis records nine continuous parameters, including one conditional probability $\theta^{(1)}_{1\mid 1}$ and $2^K=8$ proportions for the binary latent pattern; the black solid line represents true parameters, while the 150 colored lines represent 150 sets of alternative parameters in a neighborhood of the truth constructed based on the proof of Proposition \ref{prop-nece}.
+To see the non-identifiablility, we calculate the probability mass function of the response vector $\bo y$, which has $2^p = 32$ entries, and plot it under the true and alternative parameter sets in the right panel of Figure \ref{fig-prop1}.
+The $x$-axis in the plot presents the indices of the response patterns $\bo c\in\{0,1\}^5$, and the $y$-axis presents the values of $\mathbb P(\bo y = \bo c\mid \G,\btheta,\nnu)$, where the ``$+$'' symbols correspond to response probabilities given by the true parameters and the ``${\bigcirc}$'' represents those given by the 150 sets of alternative parameters.
+The response probabilities of the observables given by all the alternative parameters perfectly equal those under the truth.
 This illustrates the severe consequence of lack of local identifiability.

-Now that each latent variable has to have $\geq 2$ observed children for generic identifiability to possibly hold, next we focus on this scenario.
-In fact, our next result shows that such a condition is sufficient for identifying discrete structure $\G$ of the BLESS model.
-Such a result is technically quite nontrivial, and in fact can not be derived using existing techniques such as Kruskal's Theorem.
+Since each latent variable needs to have $\geq 2$ observed children for generic identifiability to possibly hold, next we focus on this setting.
+The next theorem establishes a technically nontrivial result that such a condition is sufficient for identifying the matrix $\G$ in the BLESS model.